zephyrproject-rtos/zephyr/doc/kernel/threads/workqueues.rst

 no effect on the work item; the work item remains pending in the workqueue's queue, unless the work item has already been removed and processed by the workqueue's thread.
-Consequently, once a work item's timeout has expired the work item is always processed by the workqueue and cannot be cancelled.
+Consequently, once a work item's timeout has expired the work item is always processed by the workqueue and cannot be canceled.

 System Workqueue
 ================